shangzhouye/academic-kickstart/content/project/chassis_design/index.md

 ---
 title: Design of Chassis for a Single-Seater Race Car
-summary: Design a chassis structure and comply with design rules.
+summary: Designed a chassis structure that complies with design rules.
 skills: Skills - FEA, ANSYS, SolidWorks
 tags:
 date: "2018-08-01T00:00:00Z"